mozilla/addons-frontend/README.md

 ### Prettier

-We Use [Prettier][] to automatically format our JavaScript code and stop all the on-going debates over styles.
-As a developer, you have to run it (with `yarn prettier`) before submitting a Pull Request.
+We use [Prettier][] to automatically format our JavaScript code and stop all the on-going debates over styles.
+As a developer, you have to run it (with `yarn prettier-dev`) before submitting a Pull Request.

 ### Code coverage